Little Big Girl: Plot

-Lisa cannot find anything interesting in her family heritage for a school presentation, so she decides to claim to be of Native American ancestry after Bart makes a joke with one depicted on a box.
+Lisa cannot find anything interesting in her family heritage for a school presentation, so she decides to take creative license.
+Inspired by Bart's "Indian butter trick", the family's cornstalk-pattern kitchen curtains and the Hitachi brand of the family's microwave oven, Lisa claims to be Native American, from the "Hitachi" tribe.
 After impressing Principal Skinner with her presentation, she is chosen to represent the school for a performance at City Hall, making her feel guilty.
+Lisa gives a presentation about her fake heritage, and a Native American reporter questions her story.
+When Lisa makes another speech about her fake heritage as a keynote speaker for the National Native American Tribal Council, she loses her resolve and admits she lied, but is spared from prosecution when the other speakers admit they are not true Native Americans.
+As Homer takes Lisa off stage, Homer confesses that one of his ancestors was Native American, much to Lisa's chagrin.

 Meanwhile, Bart steals the school fire extinguishers to propel a wagon he is riding while a series of events causes a wildfire in town.
 As Bart rockets through town, the foam released from the extinguishers puts out the wildfire.
 Bart is cheered by everyone, and Mayor Quimby offers to fulfill one wish for him as a reward.
 He chooses to get a driver's license.

-Lisa gives a presentation about her fake heritage, and a Native American reporter questions her story.
-Meanwhile, Homer forces Bart to drive him around and perform errands for him.
+Homer forces Bart to drive him around and perform errands for him.
 When he tires of Homer's requests, he drives out of town where he meets Darcy, 15-year-old girl, and pretends to be much older.
 They begin a romantic relationship, and Darcy pressures him to get married.
-At the courthouse, Bart reveals his age, but Darcy reveals that she is pregnant.

-Darcy says that Bart is not the father because they have not consummated their relationship.
+At the courthouse, Bart reveals his age, but Darcy admits that she is pregnant, but that Bart is not the father because they have not consummated their relationship.
 She says the biological father is an exchange student, but she wants the baby to have a father.
-Darcy begins to cry, and Bart comforts her by saying he will find a way.
+Bart comforts a distraught Darcy, vowing to find a way.
 The courthouse clerk suggests they go to Utah, where the marriage laws are less strict.

-Meanwhile, Lisa makes another speech about her fake heritage, but she loses her resolve and admits she lied.
-As Homer takes Lisa off stage, Homer confesses that one of his ancestors was Native American, much to the frustration of his daughter.
-When they get home, Marge tells them that Bart went to Utah to get married.
-They go with Darcy's parents to stop the wedding ceremony.
+When Homer and Marge learn that Bart went to Utah to get married, they go with Darcy's parents to stop the wedding ceremony.
 Darcy's father accuses Bart of taking advantage of Darcy, but she tells him that Bart is not the father and that she did not want her parents to be disappointed.
 Darcy's mother confesses that she is also pregnant, and they agree to raise the babies as twins.
-Darcy and Bart end their relationship.
+Darcy and Bart end their relationship amicably, with Bart assuring Darcy that they will meet again.
 Later, Bart admits to Homer that he looked forward to being a father, and Homer cheers him up by having Bart drive him around town.